federojas/Bandify/paw-webapp/README.md

 - Maven: A build automation tool for Java projects
 - Java: A general-purpose programming language
 - Spring Boot: A framework for building web applications in Java
+- Jersey: An open framework vor developing RESTul web services in Java
+- Hibernate: A java framework that simplifies the development of a java application to interact with the database
+- PostgreSQL: An open source object-relational database system
 ## Features
 - Artist Signup and Login
 - Band Signup and Login
-- Artist can search for bands
+- Artists can search for bands using different filters
-- Band can search for artists
+- Bands can search for artists using different filters
-- Artist can apply for a band
-- Band can invite artists to join their band
+- Bands can invite artists to join their band
-- Artist and Band can edit their profiles
+- Artists and Bands can edit their profiles
+- Bands can create auditions
+- Artist can apply to auditions
+- Artists and Bands can add their social media to their profile
+- Artists can indicate that they are available to join a band
+- Artists can indicate their favourites genres and roles
+- Bands can indicate their favourites genres and roles
+- Users can see which artists belong to a band and which role they occupy

 ## Build